December 16, 2025

 Phonak Durability

-The Audeo Lumity Life features an IP68 water resistance rating, ensuring protection against sweat and submersion.
+Phonak hearing aid models, like the Audeo Lumity Life, offer a modern design that prioritizes ruggedness over ultra-discreet styles.
+IT features an IP68 water resistance rating, ensuring protection against sweat and submersion.
 It is perfect for outdoor and athletic activities.

 And the Winner Is...